dkvz/new-blog-poc/README.md

 However I think I kind of have to use inline for what I want to do.

+### Getting maximum compression
+For Inkscape.
+* Make sure to use File -> Clean up document
+* Select paths that could be simplified and not look too ugly and hit Path -> Simplify
+* Document properties: Set unit to px

+To save the SVG, use Save a Copy, pick "Optimized SVG" and use these options (not sure if super optimal but it works):
+* Shorten color values
+* Conver CSS to XML
+* Collapse groups
+* Create groups for similar thingies
+* Work around renderer bugs

+* Remove metadata
+* Remove comments
+* Embed raster images (for what that's worth)
+* Enable viewboxing

+* Remove unused ids
+* Shorten IDs

 ## Specialized components

 ### Loader